hamed-shirbandi/TaskoMask/docs/Commit-Conventions.md

 - **style**: changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
 - **test**: adding missing tests or correcting existing tests
 - **docs**: documentation only changes
 - **chore**: a catch-all type for any other commits.
-For instance, if you're implementing a single feature and it makes sense to divide the work into multiple commits, you should mark one commit as feat and the rest as chore.
+Use it if you can not use any other types for your changes.
+For instance modifying the .gitignore.
+Also, if you're implementing a single feature (or bug fix) and it makes sense to divide the work into multiple commits, you should mark one commit as feat and the rest as chore.

 ## Subject
 The subject contains a succinct description of the change.